zhang-stephen/nvim-lsp-loader/README.md

     config = function()
         -- DEFAULT CONFIGURATION
         require('nvim-lsp-loader').setup({
-            -- where to find the default server configuations, could be nil default_config_path = '~/.config/nvim/languages.json',
+            ---@type string | nil where to find the default server configuations, could be nil default_config_path = '~/.config/nvim/languages.json',

-            -- the patterns to detect the root of project root_patterns = { '.git/' },
+            ---@type table<string> the patterns to detect the root of project root_patterns = { '.git/' },

-            -- callback when server is attached to buffer, could be nil on_attach = nil,
+            ---@type function | nil callback when server is attached to buffer, could be nil
+            ---@param client_id integer
+            ---@param bufnr integer
+            on_attach = nil,

-            -- to overwrite the capabilities of server, could be nil make_capabilities = nil,
+            ---@type function | nil to overwrite the capabilities of server, could be nil
+            ---@return table language server capabilities
+            make_capabilities = nil,

-            -- callback for resolving server configuration, would be invoked before server setup -- accept server name and server config as input server_config_cb = nil,
+            ---@type function | nil callback for resolving server configuration, would be invoked before server setup -- accept server name and server config as input server_config_cb = nil,